kevgo/has/README.md

 [![CI](https://github.com/kevgo/has/actions/workflows/ci.yml/badge.svg)](https://github.com/kevgo/has/actions/workflows/ci.yml)

 `has` is a modern replacement for the traditional `test` tool.
-It allows querying properties of Git repositories and indicates success through the exit code.
+It allows querying properties of the local filesystem and Git repositories and indicates success through its exit code.

 ### query files and folders